Companies criticize federal rule that will facilitate unionization

 2023-11-13 15:43:05

-A new federal rule in the United States that could make it easier to create unions at large companies like McDonald’s will go into effect next month, but it is already causing resistance among companies and even lawmakers.
+A new federal rule in the United States that might make it easier to create unions at large companies like McDonald’s will go into effect next month, but it is already causing resistance among companies and even lawmakers.

 The rule—announced last month by the National Labor Relations Board (NLRB)—establishes new standards for determining when two companies should be considered “joint employers” under the National Labor Relations Act.